xblku/my-deploy-scripts/snippets/deployment-rollout.md

 # deployment rollout

-Captured 2025-04-02.
+Captured 2025-05-07.

-Context: health checks passed while the queue was stuck.
+Context: staging and production diverged on one env var.